Loading...

 Parnassus Core Equity Investor (PRBLX)

-If you are looking for an ESG friendly actively managed fund, Parnassus Core Equity Investor is worth considering.
-It has performed well over the ten years despite having a relatively high expense ratio.
+Parnassus Core Equity Investor is worth considering if you are looking for an ESG-friendly, actively managed fund.
+It has performed well over the past ten years despite having a relatively high expense ratio.

-The fund takes a close look at several factors related to ESG when building its portfolio.
+The fund looks closely at several factors related to ESG when building its portfolio.

 It limits the addition of companies that derive a large part of their revenues from tobacco, weapons, alcohol, gambling, or nuclear power.
 This includes the manufacture, investment, distribution, or direct involvement.